 - National living wage (workers aged 25 and over): £8.21 an hour.

-Family-friendly pay: Statutory maternity, paternity, adoption, shared parental pay and maternity allowance is expected to be £148.68 a week (up from £145.18).
+Family-friendly pay: Statutory maternity, paternity, adoption, shared parental pay and maternity allowance increased to £148.68 a week (up from £145.18).

-Employee pensions: The minimum amount an employer will have to contribute to employee pensions will be 3% (up from 2%) and the employee contribution will increase to 5% (up from 3%).
+Employee pensions: The minimum amount an employer must now contribute to employee pensions is 3% (up from 2%) and the employee contribution has increased to 5% (up from 3%).
 This completes the phased increase in contributions spread over the last 3 years.

 Payslips: For those workers who are paid on an hourly basis, payslips will now need to itemise the number of hours worked as a single figure, or separate figures if they are paid different rates for different types of work.

-It’s important to get these payments right and to make sure that you have factored these changes into your business operations from April.
+It’s important to get these payments right and to make sure that you have factored these changes into your business operations.
 The consequences of getting them wrong include penalties, costly employment tribunal claims, the reputational damage of being named and shamed on the government websites and, in the case of pensions, criminal prosecutions.

 HR admin software can help to alert you if any of your payments fall below the minimum wage when averaged out.